 Volunteer Requirements:

-• Lead Volunteers: Must be able to safely lead belay a climber.
+- Lead Volunteers: Must be able to safely lead belay a climber.
 Must have experience with building quad anchors and some other sport anchor.
 Be proficient at setting and cleaning anchors.
+Must be checked off to lead belay and climb by a qualified Outdoors for All staff member or Edgeworks staff.
+Lead volunteers will support managing equipment, setting routes, and group management to a higher degree of responsibility than a general volunteer.
+Lead volunteers will be appointed before the start of the series.

-• Attend and complete all required trainings prior to the first day of the series you signed up for (see “Volunteer Training” tab)
+- Attend and complete all required trainings prior to the first day of the series you signed up for

 Training